-11 SERIOUS BREACHES
+16. SERIOUS BREACHES

-In line with the Medicines for Human Use (Clinical Trials) Regulations 2004 (as amended 2006 and 2008), PC-CTU SOP TM25 "Related Deviations and Serious Breaches" contains a requirement for the notification of "serious breaches" to the MHRA within 7 days of the sponsor becoming aware of the breach.
+The Medicines for Human Use (Clinical Trials) Regulations contain a requirement for the notification of "serious breaches" to the MHRA within 7 days of the Sponsor becoming aware of the breach.

-A serious breach is defined as "a breach of the conditions and principles of Good Clinical Practice (GCP) in connection with the trail; or the trial protocol (as amended from time to time) which is likely to effect to a significant degree:
+A serious breach is defined as "A breach of GCP or the trial protocol which is likely to affect to a significant degree -

-(a) the safety or physical or mental integrity of the subjects of the trial; or(b) the scientific value of the trial.
+- (a) the safety or physical or mental integrity of the subjects of the trial; or - (b) the scientific value of the trial".